shubhamprogrammer2371/Albion_University_Networking_Project/README.md

  I) Building A : Administrative staff in the department of management, HR and finance.
-The admin staff PCs are distributed in the building offices and it is expected that they will share some networking equipmet (Hint : use of VLANs is expected here).
+The admin staff PCs are distributed in the building offices and it is expected that they will share some networking equipment (Hint : use of VLANs is expected here).
 The faculty of Business is also situated in this building.